sijirama/sijirama/README.md

-##### Software Engineer.

-I'm gradually working towards achieving my dream of someday working on technology and software that will actually help people and transform lives.

 > It is not enough that you should understand about applied science in order that your work may increase man's blessings.
 Concern for man himself and his fate must always form the chief interest of all technical endeavors,
 >
 > *Albert Einstein, Address to the student body, California Institute of Technology*